Show project on map

 Topotek 1’s design for a Jewish Garden in Gärten der Welt – a public recreation park in Berlin-Marzahn – juxtaposes this tension between ideal and reality.
 Surrounded by the green context, the garden is framed by high walls.
 These borders represent both shelter and limitation, protecting the visitors while quarantining them from the rich surrounding context.
 Formally, this garden in a box also resembles the holy Talmud.

 Entering the garden through an entrance between the high walls, the plants inside show rather pale colors and create contrast with the green environment.
-Growing in a grit bed through randomly settled self-sowing, the garden reminds of the stony, arid landscapes in Near East.
+Growing in a grit bed through randomly settled self-sowing, the garden is a reminder of the stony, arid landscapes in Near East.